 He said he remained confident in the “time-honored safeguards to protect the impartiality of the jury.”

 A judge and jury is automatic in a first-degree murder trial in Canada.
-It’s left up to the provincial attorney-general (represented by the Crown) and the presiding judge to decide whether to proceed without jurors hearing the case.
+It’s left up to the provincial attorney-general (represented by the Crown) and presiding judge to decide whether to proceed without jurors hearing the case.

 Skibicki’s legal team, led by Leonard Tailleur, first argued the Crown’s choice violated his client’s constitutional right to a judge-alone trial.
-The second motion suggested the jury was likely biased against the accused due to saturated news coverage.
+The second motion suggested the jury was likely biased against the accused due to extensive news coverage.

-The nine women, three-men and two alternates selected last week were scheduled to begin hearing evidence in the long-awaited case on May 8.
+The nine women, three men and two alternates selected last week were scheduled to begin hearing evidence in the long-awaited case on May 8.
 The trial is expected to run until June 6.

 Skibicki, who has been in court all week, showed no emotion as Joyal turned down the latest motion from his three Legal Aid-appointed lawyers.